supex0fan/gson/README.md

-# gson
+# Gson
-Basic json serializer and deserializer written whilst I taught myself Go
+Basic json serializer and deserializer written whilst I taught myself Go the basics of writing parsers.

+This should not be used in production.